xiexinyls/ds-telematics/README.md

 each driver directory is anomaly or not with many anomaly detection methods.
 It will read the `dictfeature` output produced by `data-prep.py`.

+If you want to know more about the methods and the code, I have described how I deal with this problem in more details on [my personal web site] (http://xinxie.tk/datasci/driver_telematics).